felucchesi85/EurekaChallenge/README.md

 EurekaApplication class and give it Run.

 +From Spring Tool :
+Clone the project to a local IDE repo :

++Import
++Maven Existing Maven Projects
++Root Directory: path
++ When recognize the right pom.xml
++ Next
++ Finish
++ Run as Spring Boot App

-Clone the project to a local IDE repo : File/Open Projects from file System/Directory : find the repo that recognizes the IDE the project as an Eclipse Projects/Finish If necessary on the Maven Update Projects project to update dependencies In application properties you can modify the port if necessary About the project /Run As /Spring Boot App: to run the spring boot project
+File/Open Projects from file System/Directory : find the repo that recognizes the IDE the project as an Eclipse Projects/Finish If necessary on the Maven Update Projects project to update dependencies In application properties you can modify the port if necessary About the project /Run As /Spring Boot App: to run the spring boot project